On this page

 How to make a YouTube reaction video

 To start creating your YouTube reaction video, import the video you would like to react to.
 Click on the import media button in the your media tab on the toolbar.
 Browse your computer files, import videos from your phone, or connect your OneDrive.

 If you’re reacting to a YouTube video, make sure you’re not breaching any copyright rules.

 Step 2.
 Add your video to the timeline

-Drag and drop your reaction video onto the editor timeline, or click on the green + button on the video preview.
+Drag and drop the video you’re reacting to onto the timeline or click on the add to timeline button.

 Step 3.
 Locate the webcam recorder

-Click on the Record & create tab on the left toolbar, then click on the camera recording button.
+Click on the record & create tab on the toolbar, then click on the camera button.

 Step 4.
 Record your reaction video